 - Price – How much do they cost?
 Does the OEM part offer better performance that justifies the higher cost?

 If availability, performance, and price are comparable, the deciding factor will be personal preference.
-For instance, if you are familiar with the PMA manufacturer, you may opt for their products, whereas if you are looking for an exact match to what is currently on your aircraft, you may want to purchase from the OEM.
+For instance, if you have an existing relationship with a PMA manufacturer, you may opt for their products, whereas if you are looking for an exact match to what is currently on your aircraft, you may want to purchase from the OEM.